pymatgen.analysis.chemenv.utils package

 is_in_plane(pp, dist_tolerance) bool[source]

-Determines if point pp is in the plane within the tolerance dist_tolerance
+Determines if point pp is in the plane within the tolerance dist_tolerance.

 Parameters: